 - Many customers research reviews before purchase

 - Organic search ranking factor

 Where to collect Reviews

-Self managed: Collecting and managing your own reviews is the simplest and allows you to display and share them however you like.
-However the side effect is reduced trust, since users are aware that you will have picked the most positive reviews only, or worse, made them up!
+Self managed: Collecting and managing your own reviews is the simplest option .This allows you to display & share them however you like.
+However the side effect is reduced trust.
+Since users are aware that you will have picked the most positive reviews only, or worse, made them up!

-Facebook: If your business acquires many customers via facebook then building reviews (or recommendations as now called) on the social network will make sense.
-The primary benefit will be the rating displayed on the side of your page, and new recommendations ending up in the feeds of your fans and their friends.
+Facebook: If your business acquires many customers via facebook then building reviews (or recommendations as they are now called) on the social network will make sense.
+The primary benefit is the rating displayed on the side of your page.
+Also new recommendations end up in the feeds of your fans and their friends.